Add To Favorites

 Drawing cartoons is a great way to encourage young writers and illustrators.

-With a ruler and Crayola® Colored Pencils, measure and draw a cardboard or oak tag cartoon frame template.
+With a ruler and Crayola® Erasable Colored Pencils, students measure and draw a cardboard or oak tag cartoon frame template.
 Make a square or rectangle shape in a cartoon-like size.
 Cut out the center of the frame with Crayola Scissors.
 Provide templates for students that may struggle with this step.

-On construction paper, trace around the template as many times as needed with colored pencils.
+On construction paper, trace around the template as many times as needed with Crayola Erasable Colored Pencils.
 If desired, leave space between frames to draw dialogue lines.

-Complete the figures and background with Crayola Fine Tip and Washable Markers.
+Complete the figures and background with Crayola Fine Tip and Ultra-Clean Markers.
 Outline words and dialogue balloons.